 “I think I’d still want to win,” said Gabriel.
 Amira laughed.

-“Did she?” said Madeline who suddenly found her voice but not her memory.
+“Did she?” asked Madeline who suddenly found her voice but not her memory.
 “What a wise thing to say.
 I hope you held onto her.”

 “I did,” smiled Wolfgang.